Continuous integration

-A build server compiles the code periodically.
-The build server may automatically run tests and/or implement other continuous quality control processes.
-Such processes aim to improve software quality and delivery time by periodically running additional static analyses, measuring performance, extracting documentation from the source code, and facilitating manual QA processes.

-Use CI as part of continuous delivery or continuous deployment

-CI is often intertwined with continuous delivery or continuous deployment in what is called a CI/CD pipeline.
-"Continuous delivery" ensures the software checked in on the mainline is always in a state that can be deployed to users, while "continuous deployment" fully automates the deployment process.
+Continuous integration (CI) is the practice of integrating source code changes frequently and ensuring that the integrated codebase is in a workable state.
+Typically, developers merge changes to an integration branch, and an automated system builds and tests the software system.

+Often, the automated process runs on each commit or runs on a schedule such as once a day.
+Grady Booch first proposed the term CI in 1991, although he did not advocate integrating multiple times a day, but later, CI came to include that aspect.

 History

-The earliest known work on continuous integration was the Infuse environment developed by G. E. Kaiser, D. E. Perry, and W. M. Schell.
+The earliest known work (1989) on continuous integration was the Infuse environment developed by G. E. Kaiser, D. E. Perry, and W. M. Schell.

 In 1994, Grady Booch used the phrase continuous integration in Object-Oriented Analysis and Design with Applications (2nd edition) to explain how, when developing using micro processes, "internal releases represent a sort of continuous integration of the system, and exist to force closure of the micro process".

-In 1997, Kent Beck and Ron Jeffries invented Extreme Programming (XP) while on the Chrysler Comprehensive Compensation System project, including continuous integration.
+In 1997, Kent Beck and Ron Jeffries invented extreme programming (XP) while on the Chrysler Comprehensive Compensation System project, including continuous integration.
 Beck published about continuous integration in 1998, emphasising the importance of face-to-face communication over technological support.
 In 1999, Beck elaborated more in his first full book on Extreme Programming.
 CruiseControl, one of the first open-source CI tools, was released in 2001.

-In 2010, Timothy Fitz published an article detailing how IMVU's engineering team had built and been using the first practical CI system.
-While his post was originally met with scepticism, it quickly caught on and found widespread adoption as part of the Lean software development methodology, also based on IMVU.
+In 2010, Timothy Fitz published an article detailing how IMVU's engineering team had built and been using the first practical CD system.
+While his post was originally met with skepticism, it quickly caught on and found widespread adoption as part of the lean software development methodology, also based on IMVU.